NikhilArjune/Amazon-E-commerce-Data-Analysis-Apache-Spark-/README.md

 **3.Exploratory Data Analysis (EDA):** Perform EDA to identify patterns, trends, and key insights within the data.
 **4.Data Visualization:** Create visualizations to effectively communicate findings and facilitate better understanding of the data.

+##**Results**
+Data Preprocessing: Successfully cleaned the dataset, ensuring no missing values in critical columns (user_id, product_id, rating) and correctly casting data types.

+**Exploratory Data Analysis:**

+Generated summary statistics for the dataset.

+Identified patterns in product ratings and categories.

+Visualized the distribution of product ratings.